The elea Talent Program in South Africa in 2026/2027

 Who is eligible to apply?
 Do I need to be from the African continent and hold a valid work permit for South Africa?

-We are looking for Associates who hold a valid work permit for South Africa and who live in and/or grew up on the African continent.
+We are looking for Associates with a maximum of 2 years of work experience who hold a valid work permit for South Africa and who live in and/or grew up on the African continent.

 What qualities make a strong candidate?